 Overview: The Fujifilm X-Pro3 is the new flagship for the X-Series lineup of interchangeable lens mirrorless digital cameras.
 The camera frame is made from magnesium, while the top cover and base plate are constructed with strong, lightweight titanium.
-A special Duratect coating has been applied to the camera to protect it from scratches, while showcasing the beautiful titanium casing with a darker finish.
+A special Duratect coating has been applied to the camera to protect it from scratches, while showcasing the beautiful silver titanium finish.
 It features the unique Advanced Hybrid Viewfinder that can be switched between an optical viewfinder to an electronic viewfinder.
 This "body only" package does not include any lenses.

 Compatible Lenses: The X-Pro3 has the Fujifilm X-Mount, and is compatible with the wide range of prime and zoom lenses and teleconverters.
 Like the X-Pro3, these lenses have a weather-resistant and dust-resistant finish for shooting in all conditions.